akullpp/awesome-java/README.md

 *Libraries which provide general utility functions.*

-* [args4j](http://args4j.kohsuke.org/) - Command line arguments parser
-* [JCommander](http://jcommander.org/) - Command line arguments parser; its been around, active, and maintained by the creator since 2010.
 * [Apache Commons](http://commons.apache.org/) - Provides different general purpose functions like configuration, validation, collections, file upload or XML processing.
+* [args4j](http://args4j.kohsuke.org/) - Command line arguments parser.
 * [Guava](https://github.com/google/guava) - Collections, caching, primitives support, concurrency libraries, common annotations, string processing, I/O, and so forth.
+* [JADE](http://jade.tilab.com/) - Providers a framework and an environment to build and to debug multi-agent systems.
 * [javatuples](http://www.javatuples.org/) - Does what it says, although the concept of tuples in general is debatable.
+* [JCommander](http://jcommander.org/) - Command line arguments parser; its been around, active, and maintained by the creator since 2010.
 * [JGraphT](http://jgrapht.org/) - A graph library that provides mathematical graph-theory objects and algorithms.
+* [JScience](http://jscience.org/) - Provides a set of classes to work with scientific measurements and units.
+* [Protégé](http://protege.stanford.edu/) - Provides an ontology editor and a framework to build knowledge-based systems.

 ## Web Crawling